mapossum/spa/M5/README.md

 Thus for the first script to turn in, I would name the file Raber_George_5_1.py

 You will turn in 1 script for this exercise.

-You also have one question to answer in this lab.
-What if the land use and/or census data did not fall completly within a TAZ unit but sometimes overlapped and had portions in two different TAZ units?
-How would this change which GIS operations we would use?